 The museum shows the history of the wool from the sheep to the finished product as well as the process in ancient times as it is now.

 The monastery of Neustift (or abbey of Neustift) is an abbey of the Congregation of the Austrian Augustinian canons in Neustift, near Brixen.
-The monastery now includes a boarding school for students, a private school, a winery and a convention center.
+The monastery now includes a boarding school for students, a private school, a winery and a convention centre.

 Schneeberg is the oldest silver, lead and zinc mine to operate in the Alpine region and has been almost entirely preserved.
 Explore the world of mining and enjoy a hands-on experience of the entire production chain in a mining operation, revisiting the technical developments that took place over a period of some 800 years.